ebonow/react-native-exercise/README.md

 If I were to create this for an enterprise application, there are a few things left to take on:

+- Cleanup/organize styles... create some global standards perhaps, but interested in starategies others have used in complex applications
 - Check optimization rendering performance of list items
 - Do full testing on iOS
 - Add accessibility labels to make application a11y friendly.